 New COVID-19 strain: Total 29 people in India test positive

-New Delhi, Jan 01: 4 more persons have tested positive for the new strain of coronavirus taking the total number of new COVID19 strain cases to 29, Health Ministry has informed.
+New Delhi, Jan 01: As many as four more persons have tested positive for the new strain of coronavirus taking the total number of new COVID19 strain cases to 29, Health Ministry has informed.
 All of them have been kept in isolation at designated health facilities.

 Out of the four cases, three were found in Bengaluru, while one was detected in Hyderabad.
 Atleast 10 cases have been detected by labs in Delhi, 10 by a Bengaluru lab, one in West Bengal, three in Hyderabad and five by the National Institute of Virology, Pune, so far.